Keralapura: Location

 Keralapura village is located between Saligrama and Ramanathapura towns of Karnataka state in India.
 The nearest town is Arkalgud at a distance of 30 km.

 The State Highway 85, State Highway 86 and State Highway 102 (Karnataka) passes through the town of Keralapura.

 Kaveri river is towards the south of the village.

 Post office

 There is a post office in Keralapura village and the postal code is 573136.

 Economy

 The village economy is mostly agrarian.
 There is a branch of Canara Bank in Keralapura.
-Keralapura people are clever in running restaurants all over Karnataka.
-Their outlets are called 'Keralapura Hindu Military Hotels'.
+The hotel outlets are called 'Keralapura Hindu Military Hotels'.
 'Military' means non-vegetarian food is served.
 'Hindu' means only chicken and lamb are served and beef is not cooked.